WenqinSHAO/pvd-dev/README.md

 ```shell
 ./vms/linux-env.sh kernel bltpkg
 ```
 This will take quite a while.
-Once finished, generated linux-.*.deb sit in $your_project_directory/src/linux-env/
+Once finished, generated linux-.*.deb shall sit in $your_project_directory/src/linux-env/

-Now you have to wait till the VM is ready and TURN IT OFF, as we are going to install PvD-aware kernel pakages on it.
+Now you have to wait till the VM is ready and __TURN IT OFF__, as we are going to install PvD-aware kernel pakages on it, from the host machine of the VM.
 ```shell
 ./vms/linux-env.sh kernel install
 ```